Nabeel20/Badr/README.md

 - `x`, `y`; container's position.
 - `width`, `height`; container's dimensions.
 - `minWidth`, `minHeight`; container's minimum dimensions.
+- `drawFunc`; can be used to override default 'rectangle' drawing method.

 This function makes a new 'container' that can manage its 'children'. <br>
 The container is based on a LÖVE `rectangle`.
 Space is distributed equally between children if props was not configured.